TheRealEdDawson/scrape_n_spell/README.md

 # scrape_n_spell
 A system to scrape words off a production website and spellcheck them all.
 Because your site is already in production, and we don't really spellcheck pages when we write them in a code editor, do we?

+<h2>Usage</h2>

+    python scrape_n_spell.py http://www.example.com/page-to-spellcheck OUTPUTFILENAME.TXT

+Where "OUTPUTFILENAME" is the name of the text file where you want the results to be recorded.

+* Designed for use on Linux-type command line systems.
+* Requires "lynx" command to be available at the command line.
+* Uses the "Enchant" spellchecker library. https://www.abisource.com/projects/enchant/
+* Uses "pyenchant", a Python integration of Enchant. https://github.com/rfk/pyenchant

 <h2>Setup (for Linux command-line environment)</h2>

 <h3>Install Python 3 (if not already pre-installed)</h3>